 GeneCards Summary for BRSK2 Gene

 BRSK2 (BR Serine/Threonine Kinase 2) is a Protein Coding gene.
-Diseases associated with BRSK2 include limbic encephalitis.
-Among its related pathways are Cell Cycle / Checkpoint Control and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
+Diseases associated with BRSK2 include limbic encephalitis and pleural tuberculosis.
+Among its related pathways are DNA Damage and Glucose / Energy Metabolism.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK4.